markqvist/Reticulum/docs/source/hardware.rst

 Combining Hardware Types
 ========================

-It is a useful tool to combine different link and hardware types when designing and building a network.
+It is useful to combine different link and hardware types when designing and building a network.
 One useful design pattern is to employ high-capacity point-to-point links based on WiFi or millimeter-wave radios (with high-gain directional antennas) for the network backbone, and using LoRa-based RNodes for covering large areas with